DeepSyte

 deepsyte browser close

-The CLI explains why local access is needed, asks for explicit approval before it opens the browser, continuously captures console logs and network activity while that managed browser stays open, and then reconnects to that tracked session for follow-up local actions including history navigation, coordinate clicks, hover states, wait conditions, dropdown selection, viewport changes, cookies/storage inspection, script evaluation, accessibility inspection, performance metrics, SEO auditing, and timestamped evidence bundle export.
+The CLI explains why local access is needed, asks for explicit approval before it opens the browser, continuously captures console logs and network activity while that managed browser stays open, and then reconnects to that tracked session for follow-up local actions including history navigation, viewport-coordinate mouse control, hover states, wait conditions, dropdown selection, viewport changes, cookies/storage inspection, script evaluation, accessibility inspection, performance metrics, SEO auditing, and timestamped evidence bundle export.
+In deepsyte@1.21.7+, browser open returns immediately after the detached browser daemon and session are registered; it does not wait for an initial screenshot unless --initial-screenshot is passed.
+Agents should call browser screenshot --grid as the next command when they need visual coordinate proof, then use commands like move-to, click-at, drag, wheel, and focused type. browser open and intermediate browser ... commands leave the dashboard run active; browser close is the finalizer and prints Run status: completed.
 Use browser evidence for a live proof snapshot, or browser close --evidence when you want the finalized local .webm included in the same bundle after recording finishes.

 VS Code Extension Preview

-A native DeepSyte VS Code extension is now being developed in the monorepo for a dedicated Activity Bar sidebar, automatic browser OAuth sign-in, automatic editor MCP setup, automatic managed core skill sync, API key fallback, command palette actions, output logs, a live activity timeline panel, and native MCP registration.
+A native DeepSyte VS Code extension is now being developed in the monorepo for a dedicated Activity Bar sidebar, automatic browser OAuth sign-in, automatic editor MCP setup, automatic managed core skill sync, command palette actions, output logs, a live activity timeline panel, and native MCP registration.

 Current preview commands include: